-Spyros is a Lecturer in Trauma Biomechanics in the Department of Bioengineering and the Biomechanics Theme Lead for the Royal British Legion Centre for Blast Injuries Studies at Imperial College London.
+Spyros is Reader in Injury Biomechanics in the Department of Bioengineering, Associate Director (Research) in the Royal British Legion Centre for Blast Injuries Studies, and Director of the Injury & Reconstruction Test Suite at Imperial College London.

 Spyros's research concerns the traumatic injury of the musculoskeletal system with a particular interest in the lower extremities, pelvis, and spinal column.
 The research combines clinical, experimental, and computational methods and technologies to determine mechanisms of injury, but also to assess current - and design new - treatment, protective, and rehabilitation strategies.

 et al., 2021, Multiscale Validation of Multiple Human Body Model Functional Spinal Units, Journal of Biomechanical Engineering-transactions of the Asme, Vol:143, ISSN:0148-0731

 Carpanen D, Masouros SD, Stinner DJ, 2021, Biomechanical evaluation of a tool-less external fixator., Bmj Mil Health

 et al., 2021, The Injury Mechanism of Traumatic Amputation, Frontiers in Bioengineering and Biotechnology, ISSN:2296-4185